 For when we miss out on the unique landscapes and vistas that are right in front of us, we’re ultimately missing out on the best part of this ‘job’: the experiences.

-So allow yourself the time to have a holiday and to truly enjoy it.
-After all, work will always be there, but the same can’t be said for the experience.
+Allow yourself the time to have a holiday and to truly enjoy it.
+After all, work will always be there, but the same can’t be said for that fleeting moment.

 Disclosure: This post may contain affiliate links, which means I may receive a commission if you click a link and purchase something that I’ve recommended.
 Thank you for your support.